Uses for Aloe Vera

 How much aloe vera should you use?

 Creams and gels with aloe vera vary in dosage.
 Some creams for minor burns have just 0.5% aloe vera.
 Others used for psoriasis may contain as much as 70% aloe vera.
-As an oral supplement, aloe has no set dose.
+As an oral supplement, it has no set dose.

 Aloe Vera Risks

 Talk to your doctor before using it.
 Researchers warn against the chronic use of aloe vera.
-But if the aloe product is free of aloin -- an extract of the plant that has been found to cause colorectal cancer in rats -- it may be OK as a topical remedy for sunburn.
-Aloin is found between the outer leaf of the aloe plant and the gooey stuff inside.
+But if the aloe vera product is free of aloin -- an extract of the plant that has been found to cause colorectal cancer in rats -- it may be OK as a topical remedy for sunburn.
+Aloin is found between the outer leaf of the aloe plant and the gel inside.

 - Side effects.
 Topical aloe vera might irritate your skin.
-Oral aloe, which has a laxative effect, can cause cramping and diarrhea.
-This may cause electrolyte imbalances in the blood of people who ingest aloe for more than a few days.
+Oral aloe vera, which has a laxative effect, can cause cramping and diarrhea.
+This may cause electrolyte imbalances in the blood of people who ingest aloe vera for more than a few days.
 It can also stain the colon, making it hard to get a good look at the colon during a colonoscopy.
 So avoid it for a month before having a colonoscopy.
-Aloe gel, for topical or oral use, should be free of aloin, which can irritate the gastrointestinal tract.
+Aloe vera gel, for topical or oral use, should be free of aloin, which can irritate the gastrointestinal tract.

 - Interactions.
-If you take any drugs regularly, talk to your doctor before you start using aloe supplements.
+If you take any drugs regularly, talk to your doctor before you start using aloe vera supplements.
 They could interact with medicines and supplements like diabetes drugs, heart drugs, laxatives, steroids, and licorice root.
 The oral use of aloe vera gel may also block the absorption of medicines taken at the same time.